-He is one of several talented musical siblings (The Kanneh-Masons), who all competed on Britain’s Got Talent together in 2015.
+He is one of several talented musical siblings who all competed on Britain’s Got Talent together in 2015.

 Isata Kanneh-Mason (21) plays the piano, Braimah (20) plays the violin and Konya (17) and Aminata (12) play both violin and piano.
 Jeneba (15) and the youngest Kanneh-Mason, Mariatu (8) play both cello and piano.
 Sheku also plays with his two eldest siblings, Isata and Braimah, in a piano trio.

-It was announced in early 2018 that Sheku Kanneh-Mason would be among the performers at the Royal Wedding, held at St George’s Chapel in Windsor on 19 May.
+It was announced in early 2018 that Sheku Kanneh-Mason would be among the performers at the Royal Wedding of the Duke and Duchess of Sussex, held at St George’s Chapel in Windsor on 19 May.

 Sheku released his debut album, Inspiration, earlier this year, which made him the biggest-selling British debut artist of 2018 so far.
 The album included a classical cello cover of Bob Marley’s ‘No Woman No Cry’.

-Inspiration topped the UK classical albums chart, as well as making Sheku the youngest ever cellist to feature in the UK Albums Chart.
+Inspiration topped the UK classical albums chart, as well as making Sheku the youngest ever cellist to feature in the chart.

 Sheku has a number of UK, US and Europe concert dates lined up in 2018-19, including London’s Barbican Centre on 2 and 4 December 2018 and the Orpheum Theater in New Orleans, USA on 10, 11 and 12 January 2019.
 See all his upcoming concert dates here.